 While these accolades are noteworthy, what really draws snowboarders from across the country is the epic riding and coaching.
 HCSC is renowned for great coaching on ideal freestyle terrain, from all levels of jumps to boxes and rails to wide-open lanes for perfecting the carve.
 HCSC on-hill facilities in the shared Timberline Freestyle Training Center are accessed by Timberline’s two upper high-speed lifts, as well as a network of four rope tows allowing campers to session specific features or pipes to improve skills.
 Campers are grouped with riders of similar skill level and a certified coach for the whole session.
 The coaches identify the skills each rider wants to improve on and guides them through tips and tricks to improve their riding throughout the session.

 HCSC also shares its off-hill facilities with Windells Ski & Skate Camps, which makes for awesome afternoons of skateboarding, trampoline and foam pit training, as well as structured activities from hiking to dodgeball games at Windells 28-acre campus.
 High Cascade Snowboard Camp has a variety of camps for all ages from youth camps for ages 9–12, to family camps, to adult camps for ages 18–20 or ages 21-plus, which are based in nearby Government Camp.
-HCSC offers six week-long summer sessions from June through the end of July.
+HCSC offers six-week-long summer sessions from June through the end of July.

 Mt.
 Hood Summer Ski Camps Caters to All

 Founded by Mike Annett, Mt.
 Hood Summer Ski Camps (MHSSC) is renowned as the camp offering training for all types including ski racers, mogul skiers, freeskiers, snowboarders and snowboard racers—it also stands out as one of the most affordable camp options on Mt.
 Hood.
 MHSSC is one of the longest-running camps, with 40 years of experience as a family-owned camp.
-MHSSC operates year-round with a new home base lodge in 2022, the Aubrey Watzek Lodge located west of White River Canyon off of Highway 35, eleven miles from Timberline.
+MHSSC operates year-round with a new home base lodge in 2022, the Aubrey Watzek Lodge, located west of White River Canyon off of Highway 35, eleven miles from Timberline.

-On-hill during the summers MHSSC operates a network of private terrain parks, race lanes and mogul lanes across the glacier.
-Off-hill, MHSSC campers afternoon activities include rock climbing, kite-boarding, trampoline, a challenge course, mountain biking, hiking and more.
+On-hill during the summers, MHSSC operates a network of private terrain parks, race lanes and mogul lanes across the glacier.
+Off-hill, MHSSC camper’s afternoon activities include rock climbing, kite-boarding, trampoline, a challenge course, mountain biking, hiking, and more.

 Stay Slopeside at Timberline Summer Snow Camps

 Timberline rolls out a series of race and freestyle camps for intermediate through advanced skiers and snowboarders during June and July.
 There are three different camps—a youth racing camp, a masters adult race camp and freestyle camps.
-The camps are offered either as multi-day camps or overnight camps with meals and slopeside lodging in a chalet dorm room slopeside at the historic Timberline Lodge.
+The camps are either multi-day or overnight camps with meals and slopeside lodging in a chalet dorm room slopeside at the historic Timberline Lodge.

 Mt.
 Hood in the Summer is a Ski-Racing Mecca